SEO has changed enormously over the last couple of decades, and it continues to evolve every year.

 Finally, don’t miss the low-hanging fruit.
 Some backlinks are easier to get than others, and directory links can be some of the easiest of all.

-You don’t want to go and submit your site to hundreds of directories, but there will be a few directories out there that it makes sense for you to be listed on.
+You don’t want to go and submit your site to hundreds of directories, but there will be a few directories out there that make sense for you to be listed on.
 So find them and get some easy extra links.

 Build more links in 2019